-If you’re thinking that you should really do something, but are unsure about where to start, I would consider a SIPP – a self-invested personal pension.
-These pension products typically offer online access, transparent charges, choices of where you actually invest your pension money, and regular statements you might actually understand!
+A SIPP is a self-invested personal pension.
+These pension products typically offer online access, transparent charges, a choice on where you can invest your pension money, and regular statements you might actually understand!
 You can set one up with a computer, a debit card and 15 minutes to spare.

 Here are 5 different options which will suit a variety of savers with differing levels of confidence: